w3c/mathml-docs/notes-on-mathml/notes-opdict.md

 [[MathML4]] is extracted from the [`unicode.xml`](https://github.com/w3c/xml-entities/blob/gh-pages/unicode.xml?raw=true)
 file which is maintained as part of the sources for [[Entities]].
-If you need to process the information programatically, you may find processing `unicode.xml` directly may be more convenient than the human-oriented presentations in the Recommendation documents.
+If you need to process the information programmatically, you may find processing `unicode.xml` directly may be more convenient than the human-oriented presentations in the Recommendation documents.